 Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

-Ask.fmAsk.fm is a site where you can ask people questions.
-You can choose to ask them anonymously.
+ASKfmASKfm is a social networking site where you can ask other people questions.
+You can choose to ask the question anonymously.

 Call of Duty: Black Ops ZombiesCall of Duty: Black Ops Zombies is a game where players fight against zombies alone or in teams.